Unidata/netcdf-java-ng/.github/CONTRIBUTING.md

 * build and testing the THREDDS Data Server against the PR

 Pull requests whose changes cause one or more of the first three checks to fail are generally not merged.
-One of the Unidata netCDF-java team members will work with you to make sure your work is ready for merging once the tests have passed.
+One of the Unidata Next Generation netCDF-java team members will work with you to make sure your work is ready for merging once the tests have passed.
 Any changes to your pull request will trigger the GitHub Actions to re-run.

 If your pull request addresses a bug, we kindly ask that you include a test in your pull request.
-Learn more about testing within netCDF-Java on our [wiki](https://github.com/Unidata/netcdf-java/wiki/Testing) If you have test data that are larger than a few hundred kB, please let us know.
+Learn more about testing within netCDF-Java on our [wiki](https://github.com/Unidata/netcdf-java-ng/wiki/Testing) If you have test data that are larger than a few hundred kB, please let us know.
 If you cannot reduce the size of the test file, we can add it to our [integration test datasets](https://github.com/unidata/thredds-test-data), as long as we have permission to redistribute the file.
 If you do not know how to write tests in Java, we will be more than happy to work with you!